joachimverleysen/MIPS-game/README.md

-# Installation Guide for MIPS Game
+# MIPS Maze Game

-Welcome to the installation guide for my MIPS game!
-This guide will help you set up the environment and run your MIPS assembly files using MARS (MIPS Assembler and Runtime Simulator).
+**Course:** Computer Systems and Architecture
+**Year:** First Year Computer Science

+## Overview

+The MIPS Maze Game is a simple maze navigation game implemented in MIPS assembly language.
+Developed as part of a Computer Systems and Architecture course, this game allows players to navigate through a maze using basic MIPS instructions.

+## Features

+- **Maze Navigation**: Move a character through a grid-based maze.
+- **Basic Controls**: Use keyboard inputs to control movement.
+- **Collision Detection**: Detect collisions with walls.
+- **Exit Identification**: Determine when the player reaches the maze's exit.

+## Technical Details

+- **Language**: MIPS Assembly
+- **Simulator**: MARS MIPS Simulator
+- **Implementation**: Utilizes basic MIPS instructions for control flow, memory management, and user interaction.

-## Requirements
+## Installation and Usage

-1. **Java Runtime Environment (JRE)**
-   - MARS is a Java application and requires a JRE to run.
-You can install the latest version of JRE with the following steps:
+1. **Install Java**: Ensure that Java Runtime Environment (JRE) is installed on your system.
+MARS is a Java application and requires JRE to run.
+You can download it from the [official Oracle website](https://www.oracle.com/java/technologies/javase-downloads.html).
-     - **On Linux**:
-       ```bash
-       sudo apt-get update
-       sudo apt-get install default-jre
-       ```
-     - **On Windows**: Download and install the latest JRE from the [official Oracle website](https://www.oracle.com/java/technologies/javase-downloads.html).

-2. **MARS (MIPS Assembler and Runtime Simulator)**
-   - Download the MARS JAR file from the [official website](http://courses.missouristate.edu/kenvollmar/mars/).
-Look for the latest version and download the file named `Mars_*.jar`.
+2. **Download MARS**: Obtain the MARS simulator from the [MARS website](http://courses.missouristate.edu/kenvollmar/mars/).

-## Installation

-1. **Download and Install MARS**:
-   - Download the MARS JAR file (`Mars_*.jar`) to a location on your computer.
+3. **Run MARS**: Open the MARS JAR file using Java.

-2. **Start MARS**:
-   - Open a terminal or command prompt.
-   - Navigate to the directory where you downloaded the MARS JAR file.
-For example:
-     ```bash
-     cd /path/to/downloads
-     ```
-   - Start MARS with the following command:
-     ```bash
-     java -jar Mars_*.jar
-     ```
-     Replace `Mars_*.jar` with the exact name of the JAR file you downloaded.

-## Usage

-1. **Open Your MIPS Files**:
-   - Once MARS is open, click `File` > `Open` and select your `.asm` files.

-2. **Assemble**:
-   - Click `Assemble` in the menu bar to compile your MIPS code.
-This will compile the code and report any syntax errors.

-3. **Run the Code**:
-   - Click `Run` > `Go` to execute your MIPS program.
-You can also step through your code using the `Step` and `Step Over` buttons.

-4. **View Results**:
-   - You can view the output and registers through the various tabs and windows in MARS.
+4. **Load the Project**: Open the `.asm` file in MARS.

-## Troubleshooting

-- **If MARS does not start**:
-  - Ensure you have the latest version of Java installed.
-  - Verify that the JAR file is not corrupted and that you are using the correct command to run it.
-  - Check for any error messages in the terminal or command prompt and refer to the MARS documentation for additional support.

-For any further questions or issues, please refer to the [MARS User Guide](http://courses.missouristate.edu/kenvollmar/mars/) or seek help from relevant forums and communities.
+5. **Assemble and Run**: Assemble the code and run the game to navigate the maze.

+For more details on the implementation and gameplay, refer to the project's source code and comments within the `.asm` files.